Long-form work on AI, governance, and system design

 A living book on AI systems, authority, and legitimacy

-This manuscript examines why post-hoc AI governance fails and argues that governance must be embedded directly into system architecture.
+This book contains my continuous learning and research on AI governance, developed for my students who I am training to become leaders in this space.
+It also my research on why post-hoc AI governance fails and argues that governance must be embedded directly into system architecture.
 It focuses on irreversible transfers, compounding value, and the limits of consent in data- and AI-driven environments.

 The book develops a structural argument rather than a regulatory checklist, asking when authority should be allowed to settle in systems whose consequences cannot be known at the moment of agreement.